AThygesen/BIMmanager_g_42/A3/README.md

 **Description of the tool:**

+The tool pulls available product data from the IFC file.
+The tool creates a CSV-file/dataframe with a list of the chosen elements and the relevant dimensions for each.
+The element names/ID are then compared to another database filled with a unit-prices for each element.
+If a match is found the tool takes the unit-price and dimensions and calculates the total price for each kind of element.
+The final product of the tool is then a list of each element and their prices.
+Therefor also a total material cost of the building.
+In future cases the database could include construction cost which would make the final result even more accurate.

 **Instructions to run the tool:**

+A IFC file is chosen

 **Advanced Building Design:**

 **What Advanced Building Design Stage (A, B, C or D) would your tool be useful?**

+This tool is mostly relevant in stage A. The tool can create a quick estimate of the price of a chosen design.

 **Which subjects might use it?**